Kacper-M-Michalik/sel4-rpi-guide/README.md

 A ready minimum-set of these files is available in the '/sd-files' folder, you can copy them into the SD card and skip to the 'sel4/Mirage Images' subsection, but I recommend getting them manually (e.g. to get newest versions):

 ### Basic Firmware
-Two firmware executables are required, found [here](https://github.com/raspberrypi/firmware/blob/master/boot/start4.elf) and [here](https://github.com/raspberrypi/firmware/blob/master/boot/fixup4.dat).
+Two firmware files are required, found [here](https://github.com/raspberrypi/firmware/blob/master/boot/start4.elf) and [here](https://github.com/raspberrypi/firmware/blob/master/boot/fixup4.dat).
-Copy them into the boot partition.
+<br>Copy them into the boot partition.

 ### Bootloader
 Our sel4/Mirage system images can't be booted directly by hardware, we need a bootloader, which will allow us to load our images, a good choice is U-Boot.
 You can find prebuilt U-Boot images on the internet, or quickly build it yourself with the below commands (you may need a aarch64-bare-metal compiler), the result should be a u-boot.bin file.